-- From January 2008 to March 2012, the proportion of patients beginning dialysis with a Hb of < 10 g/dL increased and incident patient mean Hb concentrations decreased. - -These data result from a reduction in the Hb mean and mode, data do not result from an increased or change in the variability of the Hb distribution. - In July 2011, over 50% of patients began dialysis with Hb levels < 10 g/dL. - We observed modest steady reductions in Hb levels that temporally correspond to revised FDA guidelines and label changes for ESAs in the same time period.
+- From January 2008 to March 2012, the proportion of patients beginning dialysis with a Hb of < 10 g/dL increased and incident patient mean Hb concentrations decreased. - -This finding arises from a shift to the left in the Hb mean, rather than a broadening of the population distribution curve for Hb. - In July 2011, over 50% of patients began dialysis with Hb levels < 10 g/dL. - We observed modest steady reductions in Hb levels that temporally correspond to revised FDA guidelines and label changes for ESAs in the same time period.